The 5 Best Small Chicken Coop For Urban Areas

-Chickens need the proper space to grow and thrive.
+Chickens need enough space to grow and thrive.
+Get it wrong and you won’t have happy chickens…

 What Features Should You Look For In The Best Small Chicken Coop?